 DRUG USE IN THE WORKPLACE

-Drug use in the workplace… This may seem like a crazyconcept to so many of us.
-Most people do not know much about drug use in general and have an image in their mind of the ‘drug user’ looking like a street junkie with needle hanging out of there arm.
-It would probable come as a huge surprise and shock to find out that roughly 75% of drug using adults are currently in the workplace *from a study found on NSC.org.
-This sounds outrageous but lets for a moment look at the word ‘drugs’ and re-evaluate what exactly this means.
+Drug use in the workplace… This may seem like a crazy concept to so many of us.
+Most people do not know much about drug use in general and have an image in their mind of the ‘drug user’ looking like a street junkie with a needle hanging out of their arm.
+It would probably come as a huge surprise and shock to find out that roughly 75% of drug-using adults are currently in the workplace *From a study found on NSC.org.
+This sounds outrageous but let's for a moment look at the word ‘drugs’ and re-evaluate what exactly this means.

 An overview of some of the predominant drugs in the South African Workplace